sat8bit/kaigi/README.md

 ### Available Flags

-- `-topic`: Sets the initial topic for the conversation.
-(Default: "今日の天気について")
+- `-rss-url`: URL of an RSS feed to use as the conversation topic.
+If omitted, the conversation will be on a free topic.
+(Default: "")
+- `-rss-limit`: Maximum number of items to fetch from the RSS feed.
+The conversation will focus on the single latest item.
+(Default: 1)
 - `-turns`: Sets the maximum number of conversational turns before the simulation automatically shuts down.
 (Default: 20)
 - `-chas`: Sets the number of AI agents participating in the conversation.
 (Default: 3)

 ### Output

 The conversation log will be printed to the console in real-time.
-Upon completion, a Markdown file will be saved in the `./content/posts/` directory.
+Upon completion, a Markdown file will be saved in the `./pages/content/posts/` directory.

 ## Architecture Overview